William Hulme (British Army officer): Later life

 In 1846 he purchased a house in Parnell, Auckland, which became and is still known as Hulme Court.
 While not open to the public, this is on the New Zealand Historic Places register and is one of the oldest documented houses in Auckland still standing.

-Tasmania
+Australia

 Based in Hobart, Van Diemen's Land, with his troops, since arrival of the ship Java on 19 December 1846, Hulme advanced from Brevet Lieutenant Colonel to Lieutenant Colonel without purchase in 1848.
 He then retired from soldiering in 1849 and moved back to New Zealand.